fuhengwu2021/distributedai/chapter1-introduction-to-modern-distributed-ai/chapter1.md

 ![](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/_images/allreduce.png)

 AllReduce is the most common operation in distributed training.
 It performs a reduction (sum, max, min) across all ranks and stores the result in every rank's buffer.
-DDP uses AllReduce to synchronize gradients—each rank computes gradients on its local data, then AllReduce sums them and distributes the averaged result back to all ranks.
+DDP uses AllReduce to synchronize gradients—each rank computes gradients on its local data, then AllReduce sums them and distributes the averaged result back to all ranks[^allreduce-note].

+[^allreduce-note]: AllReduce is the most common collective operation in distributed training.

 ```python
 # Each rank has different input